QWERTYUIOP123456789-alt/Basic-Computer-Science-Keywords/README.md

 - **Terraform**: Often used for managing infrastructure as code, it can be part of a GitOps workflow when combined with other GitOps tools.

 GitOps is particularly popular in Kubernetes environments, but the principles can be applied to other types of infrastructure and applications as well.

+28.**GITLab**

+GitLab is a web-based DevOps platform that provides a range of tools for managing the entire software development lifecycle.
+It integrates source code management, CI/CD (Continuous Integration/Continuous Deployment), and various other DevOps practices into a single application.
+Here’s an overview of GitLab’s core features:

+1. **Source Code Management (SCM)**: GitLab provides Git-based repositories for version control.
+You can host, manage, and collaborate on code with features such as branching, merging, and pull requests (or "merge requests" in GitLab terminology).

+2. **Continuous Integration/Continuous Deployment (CI/CD)**: GitLab offers built-in CI/CD pipelines that automate the process of building, testing, and deploying code.
+You can define your build and deployment processes in a file called `.gitlab-ci.yml` and GitLab will execute these pipelines based on your configuration.

+3. **Issue Tracking**: GitLab includes robust issue tracking features that help you manage tasks, bugs, and feature requests.
+Issues can be linked to commits and merge requests, providing context and traceability.

+4. **Code Review**: Merge requests facilitate code review processes.
+You can review code changes, discuss them with team members, and ensure code quality before merging changes into the main branch.

+5. **Project Management**: GitLab includes tools for project management such as milestones, labels, and boards (Kanban-style boards) to help you plan and track the progress of your projects.

+6. **Container Registry**: GitLab provides a built-in Docker container registry for managing and storing Docker images.

+7. **Security and Compliance**: GitLab includes security scanning features such as static application security testing (SAST), dynamic application security testing (DAST), and dependency scanning.
+These tools help identify vulnerabilities in your code and dependencies.

+8. **Infrastructure as Code (IaC)**: GitLab supports managing infrastructure using IaC principles, with integrations for tools like Terraform.

+9. **Wiki and Documentation**: GitLab has built-in support for wikis, which you can use to document your projects and processes.

+10. **Self-Hosted and Cloud Options**: GitLab can be used as a hosted service (GitLab.com) or self-hosted on your own infrastructure (GitLab Community Edition and GitLab Enterprise Edition).

+GitLab aims to provide a comprehensive DevOps platform that covers the entire development lifecycle from planning and coding to testing, deploying, and monitoring, all within a single application.
+This integration can streamline workflows and improve collaboration across teams.